 - On the flip side, if credit scores during mortgage process have dropped during the mortgage approval process, borrowers do not have to worry about not qualifying for the mortgage loan

-- This is because the mortgage lender will be going by the original higher credit report and credit scores
+- This is because the lender will be going by the original higher credit report and credit scores

 - The mortgage lender will pull credit prior to closing again